 Please email me if you would like to discuss working with me.
-I welcome inquiries to join the lab from talented, hard-working, independent and self-motivated students sharing my research interests.
-My research is described in more detail on my research page, publications page and home page.
+I welcome inquiries to join the lab from dedicated, autonomous and self-motivated students sharing my research interests.
+Make sure to know my research interests, described in more detail on my research page, publications page and home page.
 People at the BSc (Honors), M.Sc., Ph.D., or postdoctoral levels are welcome.
 I am happy to work with graduate students on developing projects closely related to my own research.

 Contact me for graduate school or a postdoc if you: